 If a judge is persuaded that all of these conditions have been met, she will then determine what the fair rental value of the apartment is in its defective condition.

 If you have been withholding rent because of serious Sanitary Code violations in your apartment, you can wait to cure the non-payment until after a judge holds an eviction trial, evaluates the conditions, and determines how much of the rent you actually owe the landlord.
-Within seven days of being notified of the court's ruling, you must pay the court the entire amount a judge says you owe in order to cure the non-payment and keep your apartment.105 For more information about rent withholding, see Chapter 8: Getting Repairs Made.
+Within 7 days of being notified of the court's ruling, you must pay the court the entire amount a judge says you owe in order to cure the non-payment and keep your apartment.122 For more information about rent withholding, see Chapter 8: Getting Repairs Made.

 If your landlord tries to evict you in retaliation for your engaging in certain activities protected by law, you have a defense to an eviction.
 These protected activities are listed in the section in this chapter called Retaliatory Evictions.
-If a landlord sends you a notice to quit or tries to evict you by going to court within six months after you did any of the activities protected by the law, a judge must "presume" that your landlord is retaliating.
-If you raise retaliation as a defense in an eviction, your landlord must prove "by clear and convincing evidence" that the eviction is based on a reason other than your engaging in what are legally protected activities and that she would have brought the eviction in the same manner and at the same time if you hadn't engaged in those activities.106
+If a landlord sends you a notice to quit or tries to evict you by going to court within 6 months after you did any of the activities protected by the law, a judge must "presume" that your landlord is retaliating.
+If you raise retaliation as a defense in an eviction, your landlord must prove "by clear and convincing evidence" that the eviction is based on a reason other than your engaging in legally protected activities and that she would have brought the eviction in the same manner and at the same time if you hadn't engaged in those activities.123

 A reasonable accommodation is open to creative interpretation, but is an accommodation that would allow a person to remain in her home despite her disability.
-For example, you may be able to use the theory of reasonable accommodation to prevent a landlord from evicting a tenant with a mental disability who was causing minor damage to her apartment because she hears voices.111 You also may be able to prevent the eviction of a disabled tenant by allowing that person to keep a pet even though pets are prohibited under the lease.112
+Failure to reasonably accommodate a tenant with a disability constitutes discrimination, and may be raised as a defense to the eviction, as well as a counterclaim.126 For example, you may be able to use the theory of reasonable accommodation to prevent a landlord from evicting a tenant with a mental disability who was causing minor damage to her apartment because she hears voices.127 You also may be able to prevent the eviction of a disabled tenant by allowing that person to keep a service or therapy animal even though pets are prohibited under the lease.128

 If you suspect that your landlord is discriminating against you, read Chapter 7: Discrimination for information about what other steps, in addition to raising discrimination as a defense to an eviction, you can take to protect yourself.

-Your Landlord Says You Broke the Lease
+You Broke the Lease

 If you are being evicted because the landlord said that you violated your lease, you may have a defense to an eviction if you can show any of the following: